Here are some famous food items of Punjab, the land of bhangra which you might not have even known were Punjabi dishes!

 13. Sarson ka Saag - The most stereotyped dish of Punjab!

 'Sarson ka khet' is synonymous with Dilwale Dulhaniya Le Jayenge, given that food and Bollywood our two, true Indian passions.
-Every north Indian foodie worth their salt (and spices) would associate this dish with Punjabi food.
+Every north Indian foodie worth their salt (and spices) would associate this dish with Punjabi cuisine.
 Being a winter favourite, it can be found in all restaurants as a speciality.
 Given the slightly bitter taste of the mustard leaves, spinach can also be added to make it healthier, tastier and with a dollop of the famous dest-ghee for good measure and as a wintery guilty pleasure!

 14. Makke ki Roti ' The saag's favourite companion!